 The Danube river and the Danube canal flow through Vienna like a blue thread.
 Let the waves carry you to the most beautiful sights that Vienna has to offer.
 Choose from 3 different routes for your hop on hop off boat ride in Vienna.

 Route A shows you the ‘green part’ of Vienna and starts in the heart of the city at Schwedenplatz.
-Sail on the Danube canal past the Observatory Urania, through the recreational grounds of the Prater to the Freudenau lock and the yacht harbour “Marina Vienna”.
-The boat trip ends at the Reichsbrücke, the main shipping harbour, where nearby the impressive Franz of Assisi church is located.
+Sail on the Danube canal past the Observatory Urania, through the recreational grounds of the Prater to the Freudenau lock and the yacht harbor “Marina Vienna”.
+The boat trip ends at the Reichsbrücke, the main shipping harbor, where nearby the impressive Franz of Assisi church is located.

 Route C is a round trip on the Danube canal.
-The starting point is at Schwedenplatz in the city centre.
+The starting point is at Schwedenplatz in the city center.
 From there you sail upstream to the historic lock at Nußdorf and back.
-The view from the boat offers you a unique impression of sights such as the Ring Tower, built 1955 with weather lights, the Rossauer military barracks and the Observatory Urania.
+The view from the boat offers you a unique impression of sights such as the Ring Tower, built in 1955 with weather lights, the Rossauer military barracks, and the Observatory Urania.
 The final destination is again at Schwedenplatz.

 Enjoy Viennese delicacies in the boat’s restaurant or sunbathe on the upper deck.
 During the cool evening hours and in the winter time the ship is comfortably heated.
 The large panoramic windows offer you a perfect view of Vienna.